ecsyjs/ecsy/docs/manual/Architecture.md

   .registerSystem(SystemE);
 ```

-This will results on an execution order as: `SystemC > SystemA > SystemD > SystemE > SystemB`.
+This will result in the execution order: `SystemC > SystemA > SystemD > SystemE > SystemB`.

 ## Queries

 A query is a collection of entities that match some conditions based on the components they own.
 The most common use case for queries is to define them in systems.
 This is also the recommended way as the engine could use that information to organize and optimize the execution of the systems and queries.
-Also if several queries are created with the same components, the `QueryManager` will just create a single query under the hood and referece it everywhere saving memory and computation.
+Also if several queries are created with the same components, the `QueryManager` will just create a single query under the hood and reference it everywhere saving memory and computation.

 A query is always updated with the entities that match the components' condition.
 Once the query is initialized it traverses the components groups to determine which entities should be added to it.
 But after that, entities will get added or removed from the query as components are being added or removed from them.